willaguiar/ASC_and_heat_transport/README.md

 ## Task List

-Task 1 (Paul,Taimoor)- Find alternative ways to define the ASC (e.g., cluster analysis)
+<del>Task 1 (Paul,Taimoor)- Find alternative ways to define the ASC (e.g., cluster analysis)
+- We decided to use different isobaths to calculate ASC and heat transport on.
+Our attempts to find a different definition weren't promising and we didn't want to spend too much time on this part.

 Task 2 (Wilton)- Local (point by point) correlations between the ASC speed and cross slope heat transport.
 Use the same method to define the 1000m isobath, and using the daily climatology from OM2-01 RYF).
 Check if we have heat transports in the same years of RYF simulation as the daily u,v.